Health Equity and Access to Medicines

 Banco Farmacéutico La ONG de la farmacia

 Approximately 1.5 million people in Spain cannot afford prescription medicines and health products for chronic diseases.
+We support Banco Farmacéutico to increase access for underserved populations.

 Social Business